axandros/axandros/README.md

 ### Hi there 👋
+My name is Tristan Brumagin, though I tend to go by Axandros online.
+I've been coding consistently for 5 years and designing games for far longer.
+My ambitions exceed my skills, but I'm slowly closing that gap.
+I'm seeking new professional opportunities, so if you're interested shoot me a message.

 <!--
 **axandros/axandros** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.